 All that movement makes for a really memorable experience for your guests - but without multiple sound systems running in the right locations, leaving one area and entering another could mean transitioning in awkward silence.
 (You may need additional gear for off-the-beaten path events like a lantern release, too - more on that in a sec.)

 Keep the party flowing with enough gear to provide music in all areas during a transition.
-At Backthird we include the sound setup we know you'll need in every Heritage Prairie Farm wedding quote we write, automagically.
+At Backthird we include the sound setup we know you'll need in every Heritage Prairie Farm wedding package, automagically, at no change to your cost.
 But if you're booking with another DJ, don't forget to make sure he or she knows what's in store.

 You can see the sound setups we use for Heritage Prairie Farm weddings in this post.

 2. Plan a strategy for that lantern release.